 It's motivation, persistence and consistency.

 You need to put in the work, and you need to keep at it every day.
 Learning Czech is like eating an elephant.
-You can’t swallow it all by once.
+You can't swallow it all by once.
 You need to work at it one bite at a time.
-And for each meal, or study session, you might not see or feel an improvement, which can lead to a loosing motivation and giving up.
+And for each meal or study session, you might not see or feel an improvement, which can lead to losing motivation and giving up.
 (Check my article about motivation in language learning).

 If you want to learn more about my suggested approach for learning Czech, go read my article called "How to learn the Czech language by yourself".